-(b) MIFs applicable to commercial card transactions (Commercial Card MIF).
+The claim relates to one category of Multilateral Interchange Fee (MIF), namely the MIF applicable to commercial card transactions (Commercial Card MIF).

-The Proposed Class Representative asserts that the relevant rules, under which the Interregional MIF and the Commercial Card MIF were and are set, and the implementation of those MIFs, constituted, and continue to constitute, an agreement between the Proposed Defendants and other participants in the Mastercard scheme which restricted competition by establishing an effective minimum price for the Merchant Service Charge that merchants (including the proposed class members) must pay to accept payments by means of Mastercard-branded consumer and commercial credit, debit and prepaid cards issued under the Mastercard scheme.
+The Proposed Class Representative asserts that the relevant rules, under which the Commercial Card MIF was and are set, and the implementation of that MIF, constituted, and continue to constitute, an agreement between the Proposed Defendants and other participants in the Mastercard scheme which restricted competition by establishing an effective minimum price for the Merchant Service Charge that merchants (including the proposed class members) must pay to accept payments by means of Mastercard-branded commercial credit, debit and prepaid cards issued under the Mastercard scheme.

-As a consequence of the Inter-regional MIF and Commercial Card MIF, which the Proposed Class Representative alleges are unlawful, the Merchant Service Charges paid by merchants, including the proposed class members, were, the Proposed Class Representative alleges, higher than they would otherwise have been, allegedly causing them loss and damage for which it is alleged that Mastercard is liable.
+As a consequence of the Commercial Card MIF, which the Proposed Class Representative alleges is unlawful, the Merchant Service Charges paid by merchants which accepted such transactions, including some of the proposed class members, were, the Proposed Class Representative alleges, higher than they would otherwise have been, allegedly causing them loss and damage for which it is alleged that Mastercard is liable.

-On behalf of the class members, the Proposed Class Representative seeks an award of compensatory damages for such loss (including interest).
+On behalf of the proposed class members, the Proposed Class Representative seeks an award of compensatory damages for such loss (including interest).